volodymyrhudyma/blog/content/blog/2020-09-14-top-7-mistakes-most-react-developers-make.md

 Now React knows that the elements with the keys "**one**" and "**two**" have just changed their position and the element with the key "**three**" is the new one.

-As you might have guessed, modifying the state directly will not trigger the whole reconciliation process, therefore would not re-render the component.
+After general overview of how React performs updates, you might have guessed that modifying the state directly will not trigger the whole reconciliation process, therefore would not re-render the component.

 ## Not batching updates